patriciavalentine/GYM-MEMBERSHIP-EXPLORATORY-DATA-ANALYSIS/README.md

 ## THE PROJECT WORKFLOW:
 ### 1. Data Cleaning:

-The dataset undergoes extensive data cleaning, including the removal of duplicates, handling of missing values, and correction of data types (e.g., ensuring dates are formatted correctly, transforming personal_training into a binary format).
+The dataset undergoes extensive data cleaning, including the removal of duplicates, handling of missing values, and correction of data types (e.g., ensuring dates are formatted correctly, and transforming personal_training into a binary format).
 Outlier detection and correction are performed to ensure data quality, and missing values are imputed using statistical methods like mean, median, or mode depending on the data type.

 ### 2. Data Transformation: